tallasgoo/tallasgoo.github.io/essays/hackers-know-english-too.md

 One of the aspects I personally love about the hacker community is that more often than not, when you interact on forums you are addressing peers — fellow hackers who communicate in a fairly “normal” everyday vernacular.
 As an amusing side thought, can you imagine if it were otherwise?
 Consider this (hopefully fictional) post regarding a videogame:

-“To the distinguished pundits of this esteemed academic caucus known as Reddit (henceforth referred to as “the forum”), I hereby present for your sensible deliberation the following predicament encountered whilst partaking in the escapades of the preeminent videogame Star Wars Battlefront II (henceforth referred to as “the game”)…”
+“To the distinguished pundits of this esteemed academic caucus known as Reddit (henceforth referred to as “the forum”), I hereby present for your sensible deliberation the following predicament encountered whilst partaking in the escapades of the preeminent videogame Star Wars Battlefront II (henceforth referred to as “the game”). . .”

 Now take the above and compare it to the intended question presented in English:

-“After installing the AMD Radeon R9 360 graphics card, I began encountering random green and red textures when I tried playing Star Wars Battlefront II…”
+“After installing the AMD Radeon R9 360 graphics card, I began encountering random green and red textures when I tried playing Star Wars Battlefront II. . .”

 Easily three times as much information in half as many words.
 That’s how hackers roll.